-We issue a proposed report to entities prior to completion of the audit.
+We issue a proposed (draft) report to entities prior to completion of the audit.
 Entities have 21 days to send us a written response, which we usually include in the report we table in parliament.
-For complex topics, we may also issue a preliminary report prior to the proposed to make sure we have included relevant context and have a balanced report.
+For complex topics, we may also issue an earlier version of the report, prior to the proposed, to ensure a balanced report.